OLibutzki/xtext.tools/README.md

 The node model outline provides a view to investigate the node model of your Xtext based model file.
 It's possible to link the outline with the editor bidirectionally.

+## Semantic Model Outline

+The semantic model outline provides a view to investigate the semantic model (AST) of your Xtext based model file.
+It's possible to link the outline with the editor bidirectionally.

 ### Install Xtext Tools from Update Site
 If you have an Eclipse running :

 1. Choose **Help -> Install New Software...** from the menu bar and click **Add...**
 2. Insert this url: **http://xtexttools.olibutzki.cloudbees.net/**
-3. Select the *Xtext Node Model Outline* from the category *Xtext Node Model Outline* and complete the wizard by clicking the **Next** button until you can click **Finish**.
+3. Select the category *Xtext Tools* and complete the wizard by clicking the **Next** button until you can click **Finish**.
 4. After a quick download and a restart of Eclipse, the node model outline is ready to use.

 ### Integrating the node model outline
 If you have an Eclipse running :

 1. Choose **Window -> Show View -> Other...** from the menu bar
-2. Select *Other* -> *Node Model Outline*
+2. Select *Xtext Tools* -> *Node Model Outline* and/or *Semantic Model Outline*
-3. The outline is added to your workbench
+3. The outline(s) is/are added to your workbench
-4. If you open an Xtext based file, the Node Model Outline displays the underlying Node Model
+4. If you open an Xtext based file, the Node Model Outline displays the underlying Node Model and the Semantic Model Outline displays the underlying Semantic Model.

 ## Motivation